Last updated: September 5, 2023

-- 11.1.
-This DPA shall be effective as of the Effective Date and shall remain in force until the Agreement terminates.
+11.1.
+This DPA shall be effective as of the Effective Date and shall remain in force until the Agreement terminates or as long as Walnut processes Customer Data.
 The Customer shall be entitled to suspend the Processing of its Customer’s Data in the event Walnut is in breach of Data Protection Laws, or the terms of this DPA, subject to a final decision of a competent court or the competent supervisory authority.

-- 11.2.
-Walnut shall be entitled to terminate this DPA or terminate the Processing of Customer Data if the Processing according to Customer’s instructions or this DPA infringes applicable laws and regulations.
+11.2.
+Walnut shall be entitled to terminate this DPA or cease the Processing of Customer Data if the Processing according to Customer’s instructions or this DPA infringes applicable laws and regulations.
 Such termination shall be subject to informing the Customer and the Customer insists on compliance with the instructions.

-- 11.3.
-Following the termination of this DPA, Walnut shall, at the choice of the Customer, delete all Customer’s Personal Data processed on behalf of the Customer and certify to the Customer that it has done so, or otherwise, return all Customer’s Data to the Customer and delete existing copies unless applicable law or regulatory requirements requires that Walnut continue to store the Customer’s Personal Data.
-Until the Personal Data is deleted or returned, Walnut shall continue to ensure compliance with this DPA.
+11.3.
+Following the termination of this DPA, Walnut shall, at the choice of the Customer, delete all Customer’s Data processed on behalf of the Customer and certify to the Customer that it has done so, or otherwise, return all Customer’s Data to the Customer and delete existing copies unless applicable law or regulatory requirements requires that Walnut continue to store the Customer’s Data.
+Until the Customer Data is deleted or returned, Walnut shall continue to ensure compliance with this DPA.

-This Annex I include certain details of the Processing of the Customer Data as required by Article 28(3) GDPR.
+This Annex I include certain details of the Processing of the Customer Data as under the Data Protection Laws.